 Meridian ensures that non-emergency transportation and travel expenses, determined to be required for members to secure medically necessary medical examinations and treatment, are readily available and accessible.
-Meridian is contracted with a transportation provider with a network capable of providing non-emergent transportation to the entire Meridian geographic coverage area.
+Meridian is contracted with a transportation broker with a network capable of providing non-emergent transportation to the entire Meridian geographic coverage area.
 This non-emergent transportation is available for all covered services including prenatal care, preventive services, mental health services, obtaining prescription medicine, and durable medical equipment (DME) supplies.
 Beginning with dates of service of January 1, 2022, non-emergent ambulance transportation will be arranged and paid for by HFS.
-MLTSS non-emergent ambulance transportation is paid for by Meridian.
-All ambulance services for MLTSS members can be billed directly to Meridian.
 No authorization is required.

-Beginning with dates of service on or after July 1, 2022 HFS has reinstated the use of the Certificate of Transportation Services (CTS) form (HFS 2271) for all non-emergency transports originating at a Meridian member's private residence.
-The HFS 2271 form will be used for prior and post approval purposes to determine the appropriate level of medically necessary transport.
+Beginning with dates of service on or after July 1, 2022 HFS has reinstated the use of the Certificate of Transportation Services (CTS) Form (HFS 2271) for all non-emergency transports originating at a Meridian member's private residence.
+The HFS 2271 Form will be used for prior and post approval purposes to determine the appropriate level of medically necessary transport.
 Contact your provider relations representative with questions.